 This has been a very strange week for me.
 Sometime, around the beginning of May, I realized my creativity, ability to generate ideas, and create any kind of sensible workflow was basically non-existent.
 After trying to push through my funk I realized I wasn’t going to get anywhere unless I took a few steps back.
 I thought it might be a good idea to take a week where I could spend part of my days resting, getting some projects done around the house, and also taking some time to go to different parts of town to explore and work on my writing.

 Well, we all know how the good ole “staycation” works out.
 I’ve put in more hours than I planned with work, unable to pull myself away from the phone and e-mail.
 But the most frustrating thing has been trying to fix the air-conditioning in my car, something I originally thought might take an hour or two.
-I’m currently sitting in a coffee shop, near my house, after dropping my car off at the mechanic for the third day in a row.
+I’m currently sitting in a coffee shop which is great as coffee shops that have brought new life to some of our older and unique buildings with an amazing Shop Front Design, and that’s why I come to this coffee shop near my house, just after dropping my car off at the mechanic for the third day in a row.
 This ongoing car repair saga has not been helpful for my stress level or my bank account.
+This Is why I decided to make my car electric and stop paying for the high gas prices.
+Once I am done with the car I will get the Vehicle Charger Installation crew to set me up so I can stop getting worried.

 My own inconveniences were put into perspective the other day, though.
 A colleague/friend/mentor of mine has been struggling with her health over the past couple of years, but I was still shocked to get an e-mail informing me, and others, that she had experienced a major stroke and was lying, unresponsive, but in stable condition, in the hospital.
 This comes on the heels of another good friend and colleague who just underwent brain surgery and was diagnosed with a malignant tumor.
 To be honest, I feel a deep sadness over both of these situations.